Time

 EINVAL if the clock ID is invalid.

-ENOTSUP if the sigevent notification is passed.
+ENOTSUP if unsupported sigevent notification (SIGEV_SIGNAL) is passed.

 // Example - Timeout implementation for Modbus Master // -------------------------------------------------- // This example demonstrates using a POSIX timer to implement // a timeout mechanism for a Modbus master thread. #include <stdio.h> #include "signal.h" #include "time.h" #include "pthread.h" #define MODBUS_TIMEOUT_MS 200 timer_t modbus_timer; volatile int timeout_flag = 0; void timeout_handler(union sigval sv) { (void)sv; timeout_flag = 1; } void *modbus_master_thread(void *arg) { struct itimerspec its; struct sigevent sev = { .sigev_notify = SIGEV_THREAD, .sigev_notify_function = timeout_handler, .sigev_value.sival_ptr = &modbus_timer }; // Create timer (CLOCK_MONOTONIC preferred for real-time use) timer_create(CLOCK_MONOTONIC, &sev, &modbus_timer); // Configure timer as one-shot its.it_interval.tv_sec = 0; its.it_interval.tv_nsec = 0; for (;;) { send_modbus_request(); // Start timeout supervision its.it_value.tv_sec = 0; its.it_value.tv_nsec = MODBUS_TIMEOUT_MS * 1000000ull; timer_settime(modbus_timer, 0, &its, NULL); while (timeout_flag == 0) { if (check_for_modbus_response()) { // Response received → cancel timer struct itimerspec stop = {0}; timer_settime(modbus_timer, 0, &stop, NULL); process_modbus_response(); break; } } if (timeout_flag == 1) { timeout_flag = 0; handle_modbus_timeout(); } } }